Quick disclosure: there's a good chance some of the links in this post are affiliate links. This just helps me keep this blog up and running, thanks!!

 This isn’t even a hike, it’s a stroll.
 This paved trail is .3 miles long and next to the Chisos Mountains Lodge, right before the South Rim trailhead.
 You can see the famous Window in the distance and it frames a jaw-dropping sunset.
 Maybe if you just completed the South Rim you can grab an ice cream from the store and collapse your weary bones on a bench here to watch the sunset, you earned it.

-Hikes for Next Time:
+Big Bend Hiking Trails for Next Time:

-We had every intention of doing this hike, but the South Rim left us far too sore to even consider it, so until next time Window Trail.
+We had every intention of doing the Window Trail, but the South Rim left us far too sore to even consider it, so until next time Window Trail.
 This is a moderate hike.
 It’s a 5.6 mile there and back hike to the famous window you view from a distance at the Window View Trail.
 I’ve heard it’s similar to Lost Mine in difficulty.
 However, you are descending on the way there, leaving the steep climb for the return.
 Be sure to save water and energy for the return uphill hike.

 Santa Elena Canyon

-This is a must do experience.
+The Santa Elena Canyon is a must do experience.
 Well, so I’m told.
 Due to heavy rains throughout the previous weeks, this hike was closed while we were visiting.
 It’s a moderate 1.7-mile hike into the canyon and the views are said to be magnificent.

 Hot Springs Historic Trail

-This trail was also closed when we were there due to flooding.
+The Hot Springs Historic Trail was also closed when we were there due to flooding.
 This is a short 1-mile hike and is an easy one.
 There’s no shade so in the hot summer months be careful with the sun.
 You can refresh yourself with a dip in the hot springs while overlooking the Rio Grande.